The Excel Accrintm function returns the accrued interest for a security that pays interest at maturity.

 |[par]||-||[par] takes the default value of 1,000.If omitted,|

-Note that Microsoft advises that you do not type dates directly into functions, as Excel may interpret text representations of dates differently, depending on the date interpretation settings on your computer.
-Therefore the issue and settlement dates should be input as either:
+Warning: Microsoft advises that you do not type dates directly into functions, as Excel may interpret text representations of dates differently, depending on the date interpretation settings on your computer.
+Therefore the issue and settlement dates should be input to the Accrintm function as either:

 The following spreadsheet shows an example of the Excel Accrintm function, used to calculate the accrued interest of a security that pays interest at maturity.
 The security has an issue date of 01-Jan-2012 and a settlement date of 31-Dec-2012.
 The annual coupon rate is 8% and the par value of the security is $10,000.
 The US (NASD) 30/360 day count basis is used.